tanuva/groggle/README.md

 at first. :))

 By now, *groggle* can also grab a live audio stream and work on that one.
-Useful for hooking a sound card in between the Apple TV and the stereo... ;)
+Useful for hooking a sound card in between the Apple TV and the stereo... ;) In the end, this aims to be a living room-compatible ambient light.

 ## Side Constraints
 - Apply modern C++ where useful.